 The cautionary note

 The case for educational exoskeletons looks promising but isn’t conclusive yet.
 RoboGolfPro still relies on a coach and doesn’t automatically correct every full-body mistake.
-The violin study showed both benefits and biomechanical interference.
+In the violin literature discussed here, the Scientific Reports novice-learning paper reported interference with natural shoulder movements and cautioned that the study did not include long-term retention measurements; it also noted that the small sample size limits generalizability.
 The piano practice displayed impressive, task-specific improvements, but those gains were closely tied to movement patterns rather than a broad, general increase in dexterity.
 In short, these systems are not magical.
 A better title for this article might be “When the Robot Becomes the Teacher Assistant: Exoskeletons, Haptic Guidance, and the Future of Learning Movement.”

 Where this could go next